leugiim/metrics-api/README.md

 npm run dev
 ```

-When you run this command, the development server will start on the port specified in the configuration file in the **.env** file or on port 3000 by default.
+When you run this command, the development server will start on the port specified in the **.env** file or on port 3000 by default.

 ## Documentation